How has CTS affected claimants across England?

 View impacts on a map

-*The estimate of working age adults likely to be affected does not account for vulnerable groups councils may intend to protect.
-The figures relating to the introduction of ‘new schemes’ detail the impact of councils that plan to introduce schemes that include only the following measures: a minimum council tax payment and a band cap.
+The estimate of working age adults in the map above does not account for vulnerable groups councils may intend to protect.
+The figures detail the impact only two measures which councils have introduced: a minimum council tax payment and a band cap.
 It does not refer to other changes such as a reduction or removal of the second adult rebate, a minimum council tax support payment by the council, a change to the rate at which income is tapered or to the savings limit.